agonzalvez/readme-generator/README.md

 - [Tests](#test)
 - [Questions](#questions)
 ## Installation
+1) Clone repository 2) Install package on terminal by entering "npm init -y" 3) Instal Inquier by entering "npm i inquirer" on the your terminal 4) Run "node index.js" on the terminal 5) Answer all applicable prompts accordingly, and voila!
+A new read me file will be created inside whatever folder the user clone the repository
 ## Usage
-[Click](undefined) this link watch video walkthrough for this app.
+[Click](https://drive.google.com/file/d/1j_YmL2GmwZ6uWOBymOR739R7LRCF8weu/view) this link watch video walkthrough for this app.
 ## License
-This application is under the  license.
+This application is under the MIT license.
 ## Contributing
-.
+None at this time.
 ## Tests
-This application was tested using
+This application was tested using This application by test using VS Code, and creating my own ReadMe's for my own projects
 ## Questions
-For more information, please visit [GitHub Profile](https://github.com//).
+For more information, please visit [GitHub Profile](https://github.com/agonzalvez/).
-For any questions, you may email me at .
+For any questions, you may email me at agonzalvez1@gmail.com.